Great Eastern Railway: Engine sheds

 The Great Eastern had one of the largest engine sheds in the country at Stratford which in January 1923 had an allocation of 555 locomotives.
 At the other end of the scale, small engine sheds at the end of country branch lines had perhaps one or two locomotives in their charge.
 At this time the locomotives were generally allocated to the major shed in the area and the smaller sheds had no actual allocation.

 Before 1914 the engine sheds were organised into districts, with sheds at: Stratford; Ipswich; Norwich; Cambridge; Peterborough; King's Lynn; and Doncaster.
 In 1914 this was reduced to five with King's Lynn and Doncaster being abolished.
-By 1915 they were organised onto four districts (primary sheds in parenthesis): Southern (Stratford); Eastern (Ipswich); Northern (Norwich); and Western (Cambridge/Peterborough).
+By 1915 they were organised onto four districts (primary sheds in parentheses): Southern (Stratford); Eastern (Ipswich); Northern (Norwich); and Western (Cambridge/Peterborough).

 The Great Eastern did not see the maintenance of engine sheds as one of its top priorities.
-Many original structures it inherited from constituent railways struggled on in various states of disrepair, not only through Great Eastern days, but through its successor company London & North Eastern Railway from 1923 until 1947 and indeed to the end of steam on the Great Eastern in 1959.
+Many original structures it inherited from constituent railways struggled on in various states of disrepair, not only through Great Eastern days, but through its successor company London and North Eastern Railway from 1923 until 1947 and indeed to the end of steam on the Great Eastern in 1959.

 Coaling at engine sheds was generally done by hand with the coaling stages constructed of wood.
 At a busy engine shed such as Stratford, each individual coaler employed on the coaling stage was expected to empty the contents of a 10 LT coal truck during his shift.

 Turntables were generally small – in 1900 the longest was 50 ft – enough to turn the later B12 Class 4-6-0 locomotive.
 By 1932, with the advent of bigger locomotives and the working of other companies' locomotives onto GE territory, turntables had grown, with the major sheds generally having 60 or 65 ft turntables.